petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-3-breaking-changes.md

 ### Who is affected

-This affects anyone who uses the Liferay Front-end Editor Simple Web module.
+This affects anyone who uses the Liferay Frontend Editor Simple Web module.

 ### How should I update my code?